All Episodes

 You are leading the way in showing how manufacturing jobs are coming right back here to the United States of America.

-Yeah, and all the electricity it's gonna take to charge them.
+Yeah, and all the electricity it's going to take to charge them.

 People do not sound happy.

-And this is gonna lead to growth and local businesses like part suppliers and restaurants.
+And this is going to lead to growth in local businesses like part suppliers and restaurants.

-That's just absolutely this is this is embarrassingly pathetic.
+That says just absolutely, this is embarrassingly pathetic.

 Somebody want to run the numbers for me here.